Skip navigation

 When to Contact a Medical Professional

-Contact your provider if your child develops symptoms of Eisenmenger syndrome.
+Contact your provider if you or your child develops symptoms of Eisenmenger syndrome.

 Prevention